 - Recommended for parents whose main objective is to track and limit screen time

-Aura may not do everything a parental control app could do, but what it does do is done well.
-If you want an easy-to-use program that helps you limit and monitor screen time for each of your kids, this has exactly what you need.
+Aura may not do everything a dedicated parental control app could do, but what it does do is done well.
+If you want an easy-to-use program that helps you limit and monitor screen time for each of your kids, this is exactly what you need.

 We would not recommend Aura for parents who want full monitoring features, including location tracking and communication sleuthing.
 This also wouldn't be ideal for older children who are likely to delete the app from their own phone, since there's nothing you can do to stop that on Android.